NATO INNOVATION CHALLENGE CHAMPIONS

 Engineering Research Update

 Projects and Initiatives

-The University of Nebraska-Lincoln College of Engineering faculty, staff, and students perform innovative research that reaches across the traditional disciplines to apply foundational knowledge to develop and understand the complex systems ranging from the human body to the built and natural environment.
+The University of Nebraska-Lincoln College of Engineering faculty, staff and students perform innovative research that reaches across the traditional disciplines to apply foundational knowledge to develop and understand the complex systems ranging from the human body to the built and natural environment.

-Materials and Manufacturing
+Advanced Materials and Manufacturing

 Our faculty and students work closely with medical practitioners to design advanced medical devices for diagnostics and repair of lost function, for less invasive surgery, and to understand how living systems interface with engineered systems.

-Engineering in Agriculture and Natural Resources
+Engineering in Agriculture, Life Sciences, and Natural Resources

 Agriculture and the natural environment have a deep role in the state of Nebraska.
 Our engineering faculty are utilizing technologies to revolutionize agricultural practice through advanced mechanization, data analytics, and innovative processing technologies; to study and improvement of natural resource management; and to applying genetic methods to study and control living systems.

 UNL engineers are developing technologies and procedures to protect our nation’s security through development of sensors and devices, cybersecurity protocols, battlefield surgical tools, and technology to protect people and facilities.

 Our engineers are developing new tools applying data analytics to design better transportation systems, bridges, buildings and manufacturing environments.
 We develop tools for structural health monitoring, for infrastructure planning for extreme events, and through multifunctional models.